Untuk menjawab pertanyaan di atas, bisa kita tengok beberapa definisi "Open Access" berikut ini:

 http://oa.mpg.de/openaccess-berlin/berlindeclaration.html

 The Internet has fundamentally changed the practical and economic realities of distributing scientific knowledge and cultural heritage.
 For the first time ever, the Internet now offers the chance to constitute a global and interactive representation of human knowledge, including cultural heritage and the guarantee of worldwide access.
+We, the undersigned, feel obliged to address the challenges of the Internet as an emerging functional medium for distributing knowledge.
+Obviously, these developments will be able to significantly modify the nature of scientific publishing as well as the existing system of quality assurance.

 In accordance with the spirit of the Declaration of the Budapest Open Acess Initiative (2001) , the ECHO Charter (and the Bethesda Statement on Open Access Publishing, we have drafted the Berlin Declaration to promote the Internet as a functional instrument for a global scientific knowledge base and human reflection and to specify measures which research policy makers, research institutions, funding agencies, libraries, archives and museums need to consider.

-Our mission of disseminating knowledge is only half complete if the information is not made widely and readily available to society.
+Goals Our mission of disseminating knowledge is only half complete if the information is not made widely and readily available to society.
 New possibilities of knowledge dissemination not only through the classical form but also and increasingly through the open access paradigm via the Internet have to be supported.
 We define open access as a comprehensive source of human knowledge and cultural heritage that has been approved by the scientific community.

 In order to realize the vision of a global and accessible representation of knowledge, the future Web has to be sustainable, interactive, and transparent.
 Content and software tools must be openly accessible and compatible.